-Local experts on old and new POPs pesticides inventory 700 24 The expert(s) will: (a) develop comprehensive work plan for reviewing and updating the pesticide inventory; (b) develop special inventory forms to facilitate the inventory process; (c) describe the step-by-step methodology for inventory preparation; (d) coordinate the process of data collection; (e) collect and assess statistical data linked with POPs pesticides and obsolete POPs pesticides presence in the country; (f) update original NIP inventories, action plans and prioritization (g) draft new POPs inventories action plans and prioritization of the relevant POPs chemicals.
-Local avecate on old and 700 24 The expert (s) will: Local experts on old and 700 24 ' ' ' new industrial POPs (a) develop comprehensive work plan for reviewing and updating the inventories on inventory POPs industrial chemicals; (b) develop special inventory forms to facilitate the inventory process; (c) assist the laboratory analysis of the collected samples;

-(d) describe the step-by-step methodology for
+Local experts on old and new POPs pesticides inventory 700 30 The expert (s) will: (a) develop comprehensive work plan for reviewing and updating the pesticide inventory; (b) develop special inventory forms to facilitate the inventory process; (c) describe the step-by-step methodology for inventory preparation; (d) coordinate the process of data collection; (e) collect and assess statistical data linked with POPs pesticides and obsolete POPs pesticides presence in the country; (f) create an updated inventory of: • Annex A POPs pesticides • Stockpiles, contaminated sites and wastes - develop action plans on • Activity: production, import and export, use, stockpiles and wastes of Annex A POPs pesticides; • Activity: measures to reduce releases from stockpiles and wastes (Article 6); • Activity: manage stockpiles and appropriate measures for handling and disposal of articles in use; • Strategy: identification of contaminated sites (Annex A, B and C Chemicals) and remediation in an environmentally sound manner.
+Local experts on old and new industrial POPs inventory 700 30 The expert (s) will: (a) develop comprehensive work plan for reviewing and updating the inventories on POPs industrial chemicals; (b) develop special inventory forms to facilitate the inventory process; (c) assist the laboratory analysis of the collected samples; (d) describe the step-by-step methodology for (e) inventory definition; (f) coordinate the process of data collection; (g) collect available statistical data linked with the new industrial POPs; (h) organize regular meetings with the workgroup(s) members; (i) assess the collected inventory data; (j) create the following inventories: • Annex A, industrial chemicals • Annex B chemicals (k) develop action plans on • Activity: production, import and export, use, identification, labelling, storage and disposal of industrial POPs; • Activity: production, import and export, use, stockpiles and wastes of Annex B chemicals, if used in the country; • Activity: register for specific exemptions and the continuing need for exemptions (article 4); • Strategy: identification of stockpiles, articles in use and wastes.

-inventory definition;

-(e) coordinate the process of data collection; (f) collect available statistical data linked with the

-new industrial POPs;

-(g) organize regular meetings with the

-workgroup(s) members;

-(h) assess the collected inventory data;(i) create the following inventories:

-Annex A - industrial chemicals

-• Annex B - chemicals

-(j) develop action plans on:

-• Activity: production, import and export,

-use, identification, labelling, storage and

-disposal of industrial POPs;

-• Activity: production, import and export,

-use, stockpiles and wastes of Annex B

-chemicals, if used in the country;

-Activity: register for specific exemptions

-and the continuing need for exemptions (article

-4);

-• Strategy: identification of stockpiles,

-articles in use and wastes.